jdmartin/speedybot/README.md

 - !xkcd: Read a random selection.<sup>4</sip>

 ## attendance-related commands:
-The basic format for both !absent and !present is this: !command start end(optional, same as start is assumed) The format for the dates is YYYY-MM-DD
+The basic format for both !absent and !present is this: !command start_date end_date (optional, same as start is assumed) The format for the dates is YYYY-MM-DD

 - !absences - See known absences.